Get to know our wonderful Region#1 Judges.

 Having retired after 42 years as a financial advisor and mortgage originator in a Montreal bank, Lorraine is free to apply all her energy and dedication to CFA.

-Our current Regional Director, Sharon Roy, has been a CFA Judge since 1989, but showed and judged in CFF (the Cat Fanciers’ Federation) for many years before that.
+Sharon Roy, has been a CFA Judge since 1989, but showed and judged in CFF (the Cat Fanciers’ Federation) for many years before that.

 Sharon and her mother, the late Norma Roy, bred Tonkinese under the Shanfoo cattery name and have made a major contribution to the history of the breed through the following: